The Bankrate promise

 No-credit-check installment loans

-With no-credit-check installment loans, you borrow a lump sum of money and repay it over time via fixed monthly payments or installments.
+With no-credit-check installment loans, you borrow a lump sum of money and repay it over time through fixed monthly payments.
 They usually come with larger borrowing amounts than payday loans and can be used to cover just about any expense.
+And while they have lower interest rates on average, some states allow lenders to set their APRs in the triple digits.

 Secured credit cards